Metrics are conceptual compression

 1. Metrics are conceptual compression - Metrics almost unavoidably reduce the amount of information available.
 This has both positive and negative implications.

-3. Metrics are persuasive - If metrics created and interpreted by medical doctors, Nobel Prize winning economists, scientists and political leaders are often unintentionally misleading, surely yours are fine?
+3. Metrics are persuasion - Metrics created and interpreted by medical doctors, scientists, and economists are often misleading.
+Are you sure yours are fine?

 Conceptual compression